Amazon just announced two major updates to its Echo Show line

 The Echo Show 5, meanwhile, comes with a smaller 5.5-inch display and is available in a new Deep Sea Blue shade.

-The smart display packs an upgraded HD camera (again, with a privacy cover) with twice the pixels of its predecessor for sharper calls and the same live feed feature as the Echo Show 8.
+The smart display packs an upgraded HD camera (again, with a privacy cover) with twice the pixels of its predecessor for sharper calls.
+The Show 5 also includes the same live feed feature as the Echo Show 8.

-The new Echo Show 8 is available in Charcoal and Glacier White colours for £119.99, with pre-orders starting today at Amazon, Argos, Currys PC World, John Lewis and Very.co.uk.
-Meanwhile, the Echo Show 5 comes in charcoal, Glacier White and a third Deep Sea Blue shade and is available in all of the above along with Tesco for £74.99.
-The smart displays will begin shipping next month.

 Amazon continues to add choice and flexibility